-The Request line can consist of one or more rows containing name-value pairs of metadata about the request and the client such as the
+The Request line can consist of one or more headers listed in rows that contain name-value pairs of metadata about the request and the client, such as the

-Like the HTTP request, every HTTP response begins with plain text headers that describe the result from the request.
+Like the HTTP request, every response begins with plain text headers describing the request's result.
 The first line of the response (the Status line) contains the following values:

 - The HTTP version—For example,

 - The response status text—For example,

 The Status line can consist of one or more headers listed in rows that contain name-value pairs of metadata about the response and the server, such as the length of the response file, the content type, and how the response can be cached.

 The Response body (if such exists) appears at the bottom and is separated by an empty line from the last header.

 The Preview Inspector, available in the Request section only, allows you to view the response bodies as an image or an HTML page, depending on the response content.
 The inspector can display the most common web image formats, including JPEG, PNG, GIF, and less common formats like cursors, WebP, JPEG-XR, bitmaps, and TIFF.